evennia/evennia/docs/source/Howto/Starting/Part1/Python-classes-and-objects.md

 actually do anything on its own, its only code (except the docstring) is `pass` which means, well, to pass and don't do anything.

-To understand what we are looking at, we need to explain what a 'class', an 'object' and an 'instance' is.
+We will get back to this module in the [next lesson](Learning-Typeclasses).
+First we need to do a little detour to understand what a 'class', an 'object' or 'instance' is.
+These are fundamental things to understand before you can use Evennia efficiently.
 ```sidebar:: OOP

     Classes, objects, instances and inheritance are fundamental to Python.
 This and some